Syphdias/syphdias.github.io/content/posts/killing-your-ceph-with-autoscaling.md

 ## Cause and Distributing Data

 But what actually caused the bogus PG numbers?
-The answer is: The PG Autocaler.
+The answer is: The PG Autoscaler.
 For some reason only `device_health_metrics` set a `target_size_ratio` to 0.1.
 This lead to the effective ratio to be 1 for this pool.
 Apparently the autoscaling assumed this would mean all data would be stored in this pool.
 This also